Academic

 Academic Work

-Ava Linda Feliz-Sutter’s research examines the intersections of literature, language, and thought, with a particular focus on the philosophical, spiritual, and mystical dimensions of narrative.
-Her work takes an interdisciplinary and comparative approach, drawing on literary theory, linguistics, anthropology, philosophy, and religious studies, among other fields.
-Selected papers and essays are presented below.
+My research centers on the intersections of literature, language, and thought, with particular attention to the philosophical, spiritual, and mystical dimensions of narrative.
+Interdisciplinary and comparative in scope, it draws on literary theory, linguistics, anthropology, philosophy, and religious studies.
+Selected papers and essays are included below.

 Remedios Varo, Mujer saliendo del psicoanalista, 1960